Plushtoast/dsa5-foundryVTT/README.md

 ## Modules
 Official
+- [DSA5-Introduction](https://github.com/Plushtoast/dsa5_introduction) - A small adventure with included characters and maps to start playing.
+Might be of use for experienced players too.

 As of this moment several modules are in the making.
 Most notable the Das Schwarze Auge Grundregelwerk.
 We will inform you as soon as they will be available.